seanmiddleditch/CPlusPlus/flat_containers.md

 However, some users may find that they are better off with a segmented allocation model similar to `std::deque`.
 Yet other users may have specialized or custom backing containers that they wish to use, such as a fixed-size or stack-allocated array type.
 An adapator interface for flat containers would allow users to plug in whichever backing container they wish.
 This has the benefit of making the flat containers simpler as well, as they can easily be implemented as overloads of `insert`, `erase`, and `find`.

-The author has a slight preference for a making actual containers as that aligns closely with his practical experience, but is keen to hear any additional feedback on the adaptor approach.
+The author has a slight preference for a making actual containers as that aligns closely with his practical experience.
+Feedback from SG14 indicated some interested in the adaptor approach.

 #### Internal Algorithm

+Feedback from SG14 indicated strong interest in a level-order implementation rather than a sorted vector implementation.
+Interest was also raised for an ability to select the underlying algorithm, or separate containers or algorithms.

 The simplest internal algorithm is to store sorted elements.
 This then allows insert, find, and erase operations to all operate in `O(log(N))` time (binary search), plus the time for shifting elements for insert and erase (typically very small for trivially-movable types, as `memmove`-like operations can be used for shifting).

 Another option is to use a heap-like algorithm.
 This approach improves on the cache locality of the search portion of the find algorithm.
 The author has no practical experience using this structure for a flat container implementation, but the approach is potentially promising.

 In the author's opinion, some more study and analysis is warranted before making a firm design decision on this topic.

 #### Reference Proxies